 This replacement mixed gender event could be either a race walk or track event, as long as the event and competition format fit within the existing venue/courses.

-The IOC Executive Board recognised the need to provide the necessary additional time for World Athletics to finalise its proposal for a mixed gender event that would meet the above-mentioned requirements, and therefore confirmed a window to confirm the specific event proposal by 31 May 2021.
+The IOC Executive Board recognised the need to provide the necessary additional time for World Athletics to finalise its proposal for a mixed gender event that would meet the above-mentioned requirements, and therefore confirmed a window to finalise such proposals by mid 2022.

 The IOC EB supported the introduction of the new mixed kiteboarding and the mixed 470 – two-person dinghy events but decided to further review the mixed offshore event in order to properly assess the key considerations around the cost, safety and security of the athletes.
 The specific event proposal will be decided by 31 May 2021.